LeandroHaraoka/design-patterns/Behavioral Patterns/TemplateMethod/ReadMe.md

 }
 ```

-So, when the client invokes the Template Method, the specif steps will be executed as defined by the concrete handler and the common step will be executed as defined by the abstraction.
+So, when the client invokes the template Method, the specific steps will be executed as defined by the concrete handler and the common step will be executed as defined by the abstraction.

 Let's execute it for reading a forward contract report.